TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Enhancements-Todo-List.md

 * nothing yet

 ## Unsorted Enhancements List
-* Ability to reverse the cargo loading procedure (instead of the unit to be loaded moving to the transporter, the unit stands still and the transporter comes to it)
+* Ability to reverse the cargo loading procedure - Instead of the unit to be loaded moving to the transporter, the unit stands still and the transporter comes to it.
+* Show Cargo Pips When Transporter Full (A Gameplay setting under Options Menu?)